GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

 All studetns should execute the step **Clone the Repository and set the environment variables** in their own Cloud accounts.

-There are couple of points where things *may* go wrong:
+There are couple of points where students may ask for your guidance:

 1. After cloning the repo, ensure Google Cloud credentials are set up correctly in each student's environment.
 The credentials are specified within `key.json` (this is configured by the `setup_local.sh` script).
 1. Please be aware that the application's performance may be slow, particularly within the Quicklab environment.
 We recommend that users do not concurrently interact with the same app.